glen-sharp/emission-calculator-app/emission-api/README.md

 3. (Through execution of ETL script) Finds all CSV files in the ingest folders
 4. Extracts data from CSV files
 5. Data validation (if failed, current entry is logged and skipped)
-6. Performs simple data transformations (eg. lowering case of text, converting units)
+6. Performs simple data transformations:
+    - All strings are converted to lower-case
+    - Air travel distance unit is converted to kilometers
 7. Loads relevant tables with data

-## GET /emissions
+## GET /emissions/

 Response payload: